alpsteam/terraform-oci-minimal-configuration/README.md

 ```

 If you get an error `Service error:NotAuthenticated.
-The required information to complete authentication was not provided or was incorrect.. ` you need to re-ckeck if: (1) you uploaded your public key correctly, (2) supplied all environment variables correctly, (3) specified a private key password if necessary.
+The required information to complete authentication was not provided or was incorrect.. ` you need to re-ckeck if: (1) you uploaded your public key correctly, (2) supplied all environment variables correctly, (3) your local private key is accessible, (4) specified a private key password if necessary.

 ### 4) Next steps